abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

 A. Make STM32F407 understand MicroPython, so that MicroPython code could be run on it.

-B. Use external PHY device DP83848PHY connect to STM and setup IP connectivity to the outside world.
-This is because of the non-availability of Wifi or on -board ethernet port.
+B. Use external PHY device DP83848PHY, connect to STM and setup IP connectivity to the outside world.
+This is because of the non-availability of Wifi or on-board ethernet port.

 C. Configure MQTT telemtery protocol and program the board to send user button clicks.
 Do the same on Azure IoT hub to receive those clicks.